djaus2/CC2650SensorTag-CE/README.md

 BUG FIX: Now reads all sensors.
 ===============================

-Can set sensors to read through bit mask or iterate through all in bitmask(see Iterate chackbox).
+Can set sensors to read via update, through a bit mask.
+Or can iterately read all in bitmask(see Iterate chackbox).

     public enum SensorIndexes
     {